sbolongaita/HLI_Cause-Specific-EVAM/README.md

 ## Description

-This Git Hub repository contains the analysis code for an academic paper entitled, *The economic value associated with non-communicable disease mortality: a systematic assessment by cause of death across world regions*, which was published in [ journal ] as part of the World Bank's Healthy Longevity Initiative.
+This Git Hub repository contains the analysis code for an academic paper entitled, *The economic value associated with non-communicable disease mortality: a systematic assessment by cause of death across world regions*, which was commissioned by the the World Bank's Healthy Longevity Initiative in 2022 and published in [journal] on [date].

+The input data for this project can be found on [Dropbox](https://www.dropbox.com/sh/hkkbubjtbnxj070/AACpj4CQk6dyKpIJ63XVX4Ola?dl=0).

 The following text provides an outline of the analysis steps and guides users through the accompanying code stored in this repository.